inodb/CONCOCT/doc/source/complete_example.rst

         -db $POGDB \
     > annotations/pog-annotations/blastp_HighVQ.out

-If you have GNU parallel installed, one can parallize the process over multiple cores:
+If you have GNU parallel installed, one can parallelize the process over multiple cores:

 ::